Eunsong/SpinDynamicsSimulator/README.md

        3       <i-1><j+1>2
        3       <i-2><j+1>2

 These are the nearest-neighbor pairs.
 Just add *J1* in each line above.
-We then find next-nearest-neighbors as follows:
+Next, we then find next-nearest-neighbors as follows:

     python genbonds.py topol.top --rank 2 --search 2